Teen and Young Adult Psychology

 BPsych, BPsychHons, MPsych(Clin)

-Within her private practice, she specialises in the assessment and treatment of mental health difficulties for young people (aged 15 – 25 years) and their families.
-She has a special interest in working with young people experiencing Obsessive-Compulsive Disorder and Psychosis, however works across a range of concerns such as:
+Within her private practice, she specialises in the assessment and treatment of mental health difficulties for teenagers (aged 13 – 19 years) and their families.
+She has a special interest in working with people experiencing Obsessive-Compulsive Disorder and Psychosis, however works across a range of concerns such as:

 Depression and other mood disorders

 Parent-Child Relational Problems

 Relationship, attachment and interpersonal concerns